 The CoRe-instrument seems also reliable: similar groups of respondents in two different structured group discussions answer the eight standard questions similarly.
 Questions A, D and H were answered in more detail and resulted in a diverse mix of answers from the different respondents Other questions, most notably B and C, but also E and F, seem less relevant to the respondents.
 The questions were often answered shortly and there is almost no diversity in the answers given.

-The instrument is used successfully to capture PCK of science teachers in Australia, Mullhall et al. (2003) also given the broad definition of PCK, it is probably valid for capturing PCK of teachers teaching an introductory programming course.
+The instrument is used successfully to capture PCK of science teachers in Australia, Mullhall, Berry, and Loughran (2003) also given the broad definition of PCK, it is probably valid for capturing PCK of teachers teaching an introductory programming course.
 On the other hand, the subject programming differs from the subjects researched using this instrument: programming is a skill whereas the other topics, like chemical reactions, are more theoretical in nature.

 Compiling “Big Ideas”: Results